 Dialogue is most effective when one has taken these initial steps in terms of their own thinking, their own innate inclination to judge.

 It seems that dialogue makes some demands of its participants.
 It implies some preparation.
 This is because if we come into it without at least some basic awareness of how we operate at the level of thought, then we are going to be mired in opinion and a sort of offense/defense approach to the other person or persons.
-A real dialogue is not about winning and it is not about persuading somebody else.
+An effective dialogue is not about winning and it is not about persuading somebody else of the rightness of your own ideas and thinking.
 Indeed, a condition precedent might be that one enters the dialogue without any preconceived notion of what the dialogue is about or what it means or where it is going.

 One thing that can happen is that we can listen better.
-If we aren’t filled up with our own opinions and agendas, if we aren’t reducing the experience to a goal, then there is some space.
+If we aren’t filled up with our own opinions and agendas, if we aren’t filtering experience through goals, then there is some space.
 The other person or persons are going to be better received because their words won’t have to navigate so many filters on our end.
 How often do we hear through our filters?
 We are always channeling experience in ways to support our view of ourselves and the world.
 We make a decision about what life means and then we interpret everything accordingly.

 It is very hard for people to hear one another in that kind of setting.
 And it is even harder to change one’s mind.